firstandthird/load-grunt-config/README.md

 		config: { //additional config vars
 			test: false
 		},
-		'loadGruntTasks': { //can optionally pass options to load-grunt-tasks.
+		loadGruntTasks: { //can optionally pass options to load-grunt-tasks.
 If you set to false, it will disable auto loading tasks.
 			pattern: 'grunt-',
 			package: require('./package.json')
 		}